SergeyKanzhelev/containerd/docs/cri/registry.md

 ---

-NOTE: The configuration syntax used in this doc is in version 2 which is the recommended since `containerd` 1.3.
+NOTE: The configuration syntax used in this doc is in version 2 which is the recommended since `containerd` 1.3 and is a default version starting 1.5.
 For the previous config format you can reference [https://github.com/containerd/cri/blob/release/1.2/docs/registry.md](https://github.com/containerd/cri/blob/release/1.2/docs/registry.md).